csarnevesht/android-tutorial/README.md

 ![Alt text](zimages/checkout-project-from-git.png)

-- In **Clone Repository** -> type the URL to the android-tutorials github repository **https://github.com/csarnevesht/android-tutorials**
+- In **Clone Repository** -> type the URL to the android-tutorial github repository **https://github.com/csarnevesht/android-tutorial**

 ![Alt text](zimages/checkout-project-clone-repo.png)

 - Select defaults on all other pages

-## Open android-tutorials in Android Studio
+## Open android-tutorial in Android Studio

-If you have already cloned the android-tutorials github repository then open it:
+If you have already cloned the android-tutorial github repository then open it:

-Open an existing Android Studio project (or File -> Open) and select **android-tutorials**
+Open an existing Android Studio project (or File -> Open) and select **android-tutorial**

 ## Open readme (README.md) file in Android Studio (Command - Shift - O - README.md)